topperspal/enum_ext/enum_ext/README.md

 }
 ```

-This will generate a getter extension named `value` on the enum.
+This will generate a getter extension named `extValue` on the enum.

 ```dart
   final response = HttpResponse.internalServerError;